ipamo/VMWare-Reporter/README.md

 See also [full documentation](https://ipamo.net/vmware-reporter) (including [API reference](https://ipamo.net/vmware-reporter/latest/api-reference.html)).

-VMWare-reporter may be used as a library in your Python code:
+VMWare Reporter may be used as a library in your Python code:

 ```py
 from vmware_reporter import VCenterClient